gravitl/netmaker/README.md

 </p>

 ## What is Netmaker?
 Netmaker is a tool for creating and managing virtual networks.
 Our aim is simplicity and ease of use.
-Just spin up Netmaker and then install the netclient on your computers.
-Then, Netmaker will tell all of the computers how to reach each other and keep them informed of any changes to the network.
+Just spin up Netmaker and install netclient on your computers.
+Netmaker will do the rest.
+It will tell all of your computers how to reach each other and will keep them informed of any changes to the network.

 Netmaker also has a handy dandy UI, which you can find in [this repo](https://github.com/netmaker/netmaker-ui).